PHPFastCGI/SpeedfonyBundle/README.md

 ```

 If you are using apache, you can configure the FastCGI module to launch and manage the daemon itself.
 For this to work you must omit the "--port" option from the command and the daemon will instead listen for incoming connections on FCGI_LISTENSOCK_FILENO (STDIN).

-## Current Status

-This daemon is currently in early development stages and not considered stable.
-A
-stable release is expected by September 2015.

 ## Updates